 6. Do you bring back-up equipment to weddings?
 If so, what?

 Yes!!!
 I would NEVER go to a wedding without at LEAST 2 full frame cameras, back-up lights/flashes, back-up lenses, back-up memory cards, batteries, and even shoes & pants!
-I back up my memory cards as soon as I possibly can, and make a back-up of that!
+My cameras shoot to dual slots, so there is a backup of your images made as I am photographing, and I back up my memory cards as soon as I possibly can, and make a back-up of that!

 7. Would you visit the ceremony and/or reception sites prior to the wedding?